 The Cliffs of Moher Coastal Walk is one of Ireland's most majestic coastal trails, linking the villages of Doolin and Liscannor, via the Cliffs of Moher.
-The coastal walk opened in 2013 in partnership with landowners under The National Walks Scheme.
+The coastal walk, opened in 2013, is managed by Clare Local Development Company in partnership with landowners under The National Walks Scheme.
 Spanning 14 km along the west coast, the popular walking route is the most memorable way to discover these towering cliffs that hang over the wild Atlantic Ocean.
 It has a terrain of exposed clifftop path, narrow and steep ascents, flagstone steps, farm tracks, local and regional roads.